 Contrary to our expectations, MWA and “nurdle turtle” volunteers have found deposits of the plastic pieces since day one, both floating downriver and glowing in the strand line.
 Clearly, contamination has already taken place, albeit on a small scale.
 Since initiating our sampling, MWA has ramped up the frequency of data collection, partnering closely with 3-Rivers Waterkeeper and labs at UPitt and Penn State who run chemical analyses to examine what toxins have been absorbed by the nurdles, as well as polymer analysis to distinguish collected nurdles from potential sources and from future pollution.

 Last week, MWA and 3-Rivers Waterkeeper teamed up to test our protocol against a spill where thousands and thousands of pellets escaped at once.
 If there’s even a possibility of such an incident occurring at the massive cracker plant, we need to be prepared.
 As we coasted up the Allegheny River toward the site, we noticed clusters of plastic eerily reminiscent of frog eggs gleaming along the floating booms set out by EPA cleanup agents.
 Beneath the scrunched cargo freighters, piles of white stretched to the water line.
-In some locations behind the booms, it looked as if it had snowed.
+In some locations, it looked as if it had snowed.

 The federal workers had not arrived in time to catch it all.
 As we nudged the boat into muddy banks downriver, hundreds of shiny white eyes lay stranded in piles.
-The pipers, turtles and squirrels we saw plucking along the water line may have already started ingesting deposits.
+The pipers, turtles and squirrels we saw plucking along the water line may have already started ingesting them.
 In our two years of regular sampling, we hadn’t seen anything quite like it.
 Typically, on land patrols, we sift through debris lines hunting for nurdles stuck to waterlogged vegetation for fifteen minutes, finding between ten and twenty plastic kernels.
 This time, we knelt in the pebbles and picked them as quickly as our fingers allowed, ending with counts in the hundreds.

 It’s not all bad.
 While many nurdles escaped, many were blocked by the booms set in Guy Run and the Allegheny River.
 Perhaps more importantly, this spill highlighted the importance of land-based sampling, especially by citizen scientists.
 The more data we keep now, the better shot we have of exposing large spills in the future.
 While MWA’s float patrol captures nurdles flowing downriver, the real test is how many nurdles appear on embankments along the waterways.
 If you spend time by or in the water, reach out to me at firstname.lastname@example.org, especially if you fish or boat along the Ohio River, Beaver River, or Raccoon Creek.
 A land patrol takes just fifteen minutes and links to a national database, helping to keep our region clean and hold polluters accountable.
 Spills and releases are preventable, but they won’t stop without someone keeping track of them.